fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

 - The Mists of Avalon - Marion Zimmer Bradley
+- The Jasmine Throne - Tasha Suri
-- City of Blades - Robert Jackson Bennett
+- The City of Blades - Robert Jackson Bennett
-- The Last Argument of Kings - Joe Abercrombie
+- The Unbroken - C. L. Clark

 **Read in 2023**